khanhvu1410/R2E-MidAssignment/README.md

 ## Overview

-This is a Library Management System designed to handle both regular and administrative tasks related to book borrowing and catalog management.
-The system supports authentication and authorization, differentiated by user roles: Super Users and Normal Users.
+The Library Management System is a full-stack web application designed for managing book inventories, user borrowing requests, and administrative tasks.
+It supports role-based access for Super Users (administrators) and Normal Users, along with secure authentication and authorization via JWT tokens.

 ## Tech stack